jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_grid_processes.md

 The current size of the total address space of the process.

-<note type="note">A process is limited to 2GB of address space no matter how much free RAM may be available.</note>
+{% include note.html content="A process is limited to 2GB of address space no matter how much free RAM may be available." %}

 ## Elapsed Time